 Part I: Applicant

-The online application cannot be saved between sessions; it must be completed in one single session.
+The online application cannot be saved incomplete, it must be completed in one single session.
 Before you access the online application form, prepare or draft the following:

-- Statement of purpose: Tell us about your professional background, professional goals, leadership experience or how you have demonstrated leadership, evidence of committee or project work, and how this program will support your goals (minimum of 100 words or maximum of 1,000 words)
+- Statement of purpose: Describe professional background, professional goals, leadership experience or how you have demonstrated leadership, evidence of committee or project work, and how this program will support your goals (minimum of 100 words and maximum of 1,000 words).

 Once you are ready with your application, access the link below.
-Answer few questions and cut and paste your resume and statement of purpose in the space provided.
+Answer all the questions and cut and paste your statement of purpose in the space provided.

 Part II: Professional Reference

-- Professional references should come from someone (co-worker, supervisor or colleague) that knows you well and can speak to your work and or leadership potentials.
-Please give your referee as much advanced notice as possible and follow up with to make sure they completed your letter before the deadline.
+- Additional professional references should come from a supervisor or colleague that knows you well and can speak to your work and leadership potential.
+Please give your references as much advanced notice as possible and follow up with them to ensure completion before the deadline.

 - Share the link to this website to your professional references.